-Scientists around the world are racing to develop an effective vaccine to protect people from the coronavirus.
+Scientists around the world raced to develop an effective vaccine to protect people from the coronavirus.

 To be able to come up with a vaccine in less than a year would be an unusual feat, but the pandemic has been anything but ordinary.

-“This is an innovative time,” Dr. Pearce said.
+“This is an innovative time,” says Dr. David Pearce, president of Sanford Innovation, Research and World Clinic.
 “Right now, this is a serious pandemic.
 Many thousands of people have lost their lives.
 All hands on deck, not taking shortcuts, just 24/7, and lots of people 24/7 throwing their energy and innovation toward this because we’ve got to crack it.”

 You may wonder how a vaccine gets developed and then approved.
-Here’s some basic information about how the vaccine development process works, according to the FDA and the Centers for Disease Control and Prevention.
-There also are some specific considerations for a coronavirus vaccine.
+Here is some basic information about how the vaccine development process works, according to the FDA and the Centers for Disease Control and Prevention.
+There also are some specific considerations for coronavirus vaccines.

 What is a vaccine used for?